 They are mainly divided into three main categories:

 - Marquee Tools

 - Lasso Tools

 - Quick Selection Tool & Magic Wand Tool

 Marquee Tools are a series of selection tools which allows you to make rectangular, elliptical, single row and column selection.

-To want to select an area on your canvas whether it is to apply a mask or a background colour, it allows you to work or edit anything within that area.
-Now, if you click and hold on to the tool (any tool having a triangle at bottom right corner), then a fly-out menu will open showing other tools in that specific tool.
+if you want to select an area on your canvas whether it is to apply a mask or a background color, it allows you to work or edit anything within that area.
+Now, if you click and hold on to the tool (any tool having a triangle at the bottom right corner), then a fly-out menu will open showing other tools in that specific tool.